haoyuanz13/haoyuanz13.github.io/_pages/about.md

 That same year, I got an offer from the **@[University of Pennsylvania](https://www.upenn.edu/)**, major in Robotics, Master Program.
 Supervised by **[Dr. Jianbo Shi](http://www.cis.upenn.edu/~jshi/)**, my main research and interests are about computer vision, also a lover of the 3D Vision issue, including the Structure from Motion, Visual Slam and AR algorithm.

 After two-year learning and working **@[GRASP Lab](https://www.grasp.upenn.edu/)**, I became experienced in both traditional and modern computer vision (deep learning based) algorithms, also with strong coding ability.
-Finally, I received my first master degree at May, 2018.
+Finally, I received my first **[Master Degree](https://www.grasp.upenn.edu/people/haoyuan-zhang)** at May, 2018.